MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/quickstart/use-rest-api.md

 ### PUT Response

-You will receive a 201 (Created) response that includes an `Operation-Location` header containing a URL that you can use to track the status of this asynchronous creation operation.
+The 201 (`Created`) response includes an `Operation-Location` header containing a URL that you can use to track the status of this asynchronous creation operation.

 ```
 201 Created
 Operation-Location: {endpoint}/contentunderstanding/analyzers/{analyzerId}/operations/{operationId}?api-version=2024-12-01-preview
 ```

-Upon completion, performing an HTTP GET on the URL will return `"status": "succeeded"`.
+Upon completion, performing an HTTP GET on the URL returns `"status": "succeeded"`.

 ```bash
 curl -i -X GET "{endpoint}/contentunderstanding/analyzers/{analyzerId}/operations/{operationId}?api-version=2024-12-01-preview" \